Grant-Steinfeld/hlf-private-data/README.md

-# HYPERLEDGER FABRIC FOR THE ENTERPRISE
+# HYPERLEDGER FABRIC(HLF) FOR THE ENTERPRISE
-## Privacy and Security Strategies
+## __ Privacy and Security Strategies

 #Private Data Tutorial

 ## What you will learn
+1. Privacy options in HLF
-1. how to create a private
+1. How to create and deploy HLF Private Data Collections

 ## Prerequisites
 A computer, Mac, Linux or Windows